nodejs/readable-stream/README.md

 the class that defines it, and should not be called directly by user programs.
 However, you **are** expected to override this method in your own extension classes.

+The `size` argument is purely advisory.
+You may call the callback with more or fewer bytes.
+However, if you call the callback with `null`, or an empty buffer, then it will assume that the end of the data was reached.

 ### readable.pipe(destination)